 To notify the MVMA of a Specialty Clinic please:

-These clinics allow for the provision of veterinary services to communities in remote areas while maintaining professional and practice standards.
-Please contact the MVMA for more information about how to apply for a Remote Area Companion Animal Temporary Clinic Certificate.
+Temporary clinics allow for the provision of veterinary services to communities in remote areas while maintaining professional and practice standards.

-The intent of the surgical component of the Companion Animal Temporary Clinic is to make elective surgeries available in areas requiring these services.
+The intent of the surgical component of Temporary Clinics is to make elective surgeries available in areas requiring these services.
 A separate application is required for each clinic.
-Clinics are a maximum of 7 consecutive days for duration.

 To notify the MVMA of a Temporary Clinic please: